mayankmania/smarthome/README.md

 3. HTML5/Bootstrap
 4. Linux/Rasbian
 5. Putty, can be used for remotely connecting terminal session with Raspberry PI

-### Circuit creation
-1. Each device is controlled by a specific GPIO pin & a relay switch
-2. You need to create a cicuit keeping the main current passing as in input, with output coming from relay swtich to the device

 ### Default GPIO Pin & device Mapping
 1. Each device is controlled by a specific GPIO pin, hence configuration of the device and pin mapping must be done in advance